rvrsh3ll/MalDoc-Embedded-EXE-Bin-/README.md

 YouTube video discussing this MalDoc: https://www.youtube.com/watch?v=OPvmsvqLyc8

-"One good girl is worth a thousand bitches" -Kanye West

 # Note

 As of right now the VBA will only work on a 64-Bit Word application.
 This is due to the function defeintion and structures needed for the CreateProcessA function.
 I will hopefully get around to adding a check for the VBA to see whether it is a 64-Bit or 32-Bit Word application.
 You should be alright for the time being for I assume most computers and applications are using a 64-Bit architecture.